NoiseByNorthwest/php-spx/README.md

 ## Notes on accuracy

-Being a tracing profiler, php-spx is subject to accuracy issues with low cost functions since their costs are of the same order of magnitude than php-spx probes overhead.
+Being a tracing profiler, SPX is subject to accuracy issues with low cost functions since their costs are of the same order of magnitude than SPX probes overhead.

-This problem only concerns time related metrics (wall time, cpu time & idle time) as php-spx probes do not consume other metrics.
+This problem only concerns time related metrics (wall time, cpu time & idle time) as SPX probes do not consume other metrics.

 If you want to maximize accuracy for finding a time bottleneck, you should:
 - avoid profiling internal functions.